K3rmitTh3Frog/Project/README.md

 ### Step 1: Create a New Environment

-- Make a new environment (outside the Mybackend folder):
+- Create a new environment (outside the Mybackend folder):
   `python -m venv myenv`
 - Activate the environment:
   - Linux: `source myenv/bin/activate`